loulai/Abstract-Classes-and-Interfaces/README.md

 An interface is an empty shell.
 It contains empty method signatures that aren't implemented.

-The person writing the interface: *This thing should have these methods.
-It's up to you to fill it out.*
+The person writing the interface: *Here are some capabilities for some thing.
+It's up to you to fill out how it does it.*

 ###Abstract Classes
 An abstract class is very similar to an interface, but with something extra: you can define common behaviour and methods.
 When using an abstract class, you inherit methods that may or may not be already fleshed out.

-The person writing the abstract class: *This thing looks like this and I'm defining that they have commanilities, and I've left some blanks for you to flesh out.*
+The person writing the abstract class: *Here is a thing and it looks like this.
+I'm defining that they have commanilities, and I've left some blanks for you to flesh out.*

 Key Differences
 ---
-- Abstract classes are **extended**, interfaces are **implemented**
+- Abstract classes are **extended**, interfaces are **implemented**.

-- Interfaces only contain only empty method signatures and constants, whereas abstract classes can have those *and* **defined** methods.
+- A class can extend *one* abstract class, but can implement *many* interfaces.

-- A class can only extend *one* abstract class, whereas interfaces can implement multiple other interfaces.
+- Interfaces only contain empty method signatures and constants, whereas abstract classes can have those *and* **defined** methods.